luk036/ellipsoid-method/ell-review.md

         return self.omega.assess_optim(y, t)
 ```

-It should be noted that the "argmax" may be non-convex, which may render it challenging to solve.
+It should be noted that the "argmax" may be non-convex, which may make it challenging to solve.
 For more complex problems, one potential approach is to utilize affine arithmetic as a computational aid [@liu2007robust].

 ## Multi-parameter Network Problems {#sec:network}